mgreiler/se-unlocked-website/src/posts/developer-experience-job/index.md

 <br/>We also talk about:
 <ul>
 <li>what a director of developer experience (DX) does.</li>
-<li>what testing, continious delivery and DevOps principle have to do with developer experience,</li>
+<li>what testing, continuous delivery and DevOps principle have to do with developer experience,</li>
 <li>what Ashley thinks about my developer experience research paper</li>
-<li>how a good work-life balance is essiential for good software</li>
+<li>how a good work-life balance is essential for good software</li>